luispedro/luispedro_org/content/pages/projects/index.rst

 The algorithms we were using previously performed significantly worse in this new dataset and we thus employed new methods to achieve better results.

-A manuscript describing this project and its results is under review.
+A manuscript describing this project and its results is in press.

+`Read more </projects/gen-classification>`__

 RandTag
 -------